-Compare the 2021 GMC Canyon AT4 vs Denali Trim Levels.
-What is the Difference?
+Compare the 2021 GMC Canyon AT4 vs Denali Trims.
+What is the difference?

 The Canyon's line-topping Denali trim makes a few significant upgrades that are worth mentioning.
 It has a 5,800-pound towing capacity without adding extra equipment.
 It also comes with black horizontal recovery hooks and a polished exhaust tip.
 It also adds superbly chic machined aluminum wheels in a diamond cut measuring 20 inches that have painted accents on them, 5-inch Denali chrome rectangular assist steps, and Denali cargo box LED lighting.
 These little Denali touches are unique to the trim level and help it stand out from the lower trim levels.

 Other standard interior features include chrome beltline moldings, chrome door handles, chrome heated power side mirrors, and a spray-on bedliner.
 The chrome is what really distinguishes the Denali's exterior from the lower trim levels.
 It adds a layer of sophistication that you should expect with this trim being a Denali.